 I care about carry trades that occur in mixes of the USD, CAD, EUR, GBP, AUD, NZD, CHF, and JPY.
 Currencies outside these may have them, but these are the big ones to watch.

-So as mentioned in the example prior, the NZD/JPY pair, where NZD is 3.5% and JPY is 0.1%, is a prime example.
-This was a currency pair to watch closely given those market conditions (all rates subject to change).
+So as mentioned in the example prior, the NZD/JPY pair, assuming NZD is 3.5% and JPY is 0.1%, is a prime example.
+This was a currency pair to watch closely given those market conditions (all rates are subject to change).
 There are also other things going on in the world, and in these pairs, so simply because a high currency pair rises doesn’t mean a carry trade is going on.
-We’re looking for sustained buying in a high-interest rate currency relative to a low-interest rate currency.
+We’re looking for sustained buying in a high-interest-rate currency relative to a low-interest-rate currency.
 That buying can often last years.

-In 2021, we can now see how the NZDJPY carry trade played out.
+We can now see how the NZDJPY carry trade played out.
+The NZDJPY rallied strongly for more than a year.
 Once the carry trade turned lower and NZD interest rates were expected to drop (and later did) the pair fell almost 25% over the next year and half, or more than 2,200 pips.

 These are trends like any other, except there’s usually much higher volatility as these carry trades unwind.